Network-Sec/M_GetModuleHandleA/README.md

 [DllImport("YourUnmanagedLibrary.dll")]
 public static extern void RegisterCallback(CallbackDelegate callback);
 ```

-`Caviat`: Of course this method also has a downside, when it's gonna crash, it's gonna crash hard.
-There's absolutely no error checking, no high-level exception handling like in managed .NET, not even SEH (depending on how and where you call it).

 ### Receiving all entries
 We've been building up towards our own implementation of `GetModuleHandleA` in `assembly`, to evade security measures.
 As the assembly code is pretty short, we could easily `stuff` the custom dll we're building with other `instructions` we don't need, as obfuscation, and hide our implementation in between.
 But for the `research` part we don't see the need to do it here.